sudarsunkannan/appbench/README.md

 Collect results
 ---------------

-See all application results in output directory
+Application results in the output directory.
+To simply extract results, use the following command:

-	cd output
+        $APPBENCH/extract_result.sh

-*TO DO: Adding a script to extract results of application*
+For application-specific output information, just look at the output file including errors in execution.